peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 <b>Parameters:</b>

  * <i>key</i>: A string that serves as the key.
-If this is  `null` , checks for  `CBORObject.Null` .
+If this is `null ` , checks for `CBORObject.Null
+      ` .

 <b>Return Value:</b>

+ `true
- `true`  if the given key (as a CBOR object) is found, or false if the given key is not found or this object is not a map.
+      ` if the given key (as a CBOR object) is found, or false if the given key s not found or this object is not a map.

 <a id="DecodeFromBytes_byte"></a>
 ### DecodeFromBytes